Top 10 Best Root Beer Brands

-Root beer belongs to the so-called small beers, a group of drinks with an ethyl alcohol content not exceeding 0.5% (and often even non-alcoholic), which have been brewed in America since colonization times.
-A single recipe did not exist and does not exist to this day.
-Different producers use plant roots, tree bark, herbs, and spices as ingredients.
-The non-alcoholic version of root beer is based on extracts or syrups with the addition of carbonated water.
-In the alcoholic version, the drink’s extract is mixed with yeast – for fermentation.
+Root beer, a member of the so-called small beers group, has been brewed in America since colonization times.
+These drinks, characterized by an ethyl alcohol content not exceeding 0.5% (often even non-alcoholic), do not adhere to a single recipe.
+Different producers use a variety of plant roots, tree bark, herbs, and spices.
+The non-alcoholic version of root beer is typically made from extracts or syrups with the addition of carbonated soda water.
+In its alcoholic variant, the extract is mixed with yeast for fermentation.

 The composition of root beer includes: